dmsherazi/Battery-Management-System/firmware/README.md

 - measurement,
 - program execution watchdog and error recovery.

-It is designed to use CANopen to manage communications with an external PC, in case the project is further developed.
+It is designed to be adapted to allow CANopen to manage communications with an external PC, in case the project is further developed.

 The hardware component values set the various scaling factors for voltages and currents, and these may change for different hardware versions.

-Two versions are here represented.
-The second refers to slightly different voltage and current scales in the measurement header for the PCB version.
+Three versions are here represented.
+Each refers to slightly different voltage and current scales in the measurement header for the PCB version.
-It is compiled with 'make VERSION=2'
+It is compiled with 'make VERSION=x' where x = 2 or 3.
+Version 1 is obsolete.

+Two charger algorithms are provided: three phase and interrupted charge control.
+It is compiled with 'make CHARGER=x" where x = ORIG, 3PH or ICC.
+The ORIG algorithm is three phase, now deprecated as development is now centered on 3PH.

-(c) K. Sarkies 08/04/2014
+(c) K. Sarkies 30/08/2014

 TODO